 The application consists of:

-- A baccalaureate degree or higher from an accredited four-year college or university as noted above with a minimum undergraduate GPA of 3.0 on a 4.0 scale.
+- A baccalaureate degree or higher from an accredited four-year college or university as noted above with priority given to an undergraduate GPA of 3.0 on a 4.0 scale.
 The baccalaureate degree must reflect at least 120 credits.